Knotx/knotx/documentation/src/main/wiki/RunningTheDemo.md

 The syntax of the property is as follows:
 `-D<service-name>.<json-obj-path>=<value>`
 Where:
-- `<service-name>` is the name of the Knot.x service without `knot:` prefix, e.g.: io.knotx.ServiceKnot, etc.
+- `<service-name>` is the name of the Knot.x service without `knotx:` prefix, e.g.: io.knotx.ServiceKnot, etc.
 - `<json-obj-path>` is simply a **dot** delimited path in the Knot.x service configuration.
 E.g. `options.config.httpPort`
 - `<value>` can be simply a value to be set on JSON property, or `file:/path/to/file.json`.
 Latter type of value, is the json file with JSON Object, that should be used to merge with the object pointed by `<json-obj-path>`.